xsuchy09/GoogleAuthenticator/README.md

 Run Tests:
 ----------

-- All tests are inside `tests` folder.
+- All tests are inside `src/tests` folder.
-- Execute `composer install` and then run the tests from project root directory
+- Execute `composer install` and then run the tests from project root directory.
-- Run as `phpunit tests` from the project root directory
+- Shell script is prepared - just run `phpunit.sh` from the project root directory.
+- It will generate code coverage report too inside `.phpunit` directory.

 ToDo:
 -----
-- ???
-What do you need?
+- Nothing ... if you need something, [contact me](mailto:suchy@wamos.cz).

 Notes:
 ------

-If you like this script or have some features to add: contact me, visit my blog, fork this project, send pull requests, you know how it works.
+If you like this script or have some features to add: contact me, visit my webpage, fork this project, send pull requests, you know how it works.